-Sony is the Director of the international think-tank Re-Define.
-He is an influential economist, financial sector expert and development practitioner.
-Sony advises the EU, central banks, large investors, governments, regulators and multilateral institutions on economic, fiscal, investment and financial policy.
-He has a multidisciplinary role at the London School of Economics as Strategy Adviser to the Systemic Risk Centre and Senior Visiting Fellow in Development and Public Policy.
-He is also a special adviser to the UNEP on green finance.
+Sony is an influential economist, financial sector expert and development practitioner, who currently leads the Re-Define think tank.
+He advises the EU, central banks, large investors, governments, regulators and multilateral institutions on economic, fiscal, investment and financial policy.
+He has a multidisciplinary role at the London School of Economics as Strategy Advisor to the Systemic Risk Centre and Senior Visiting Fellow in Development and Public Policy.
+He is also a special advisor to the UNEP on green finance.
 Before Re-Define, Sony worked for ICICI, India’s largest investment bank.
 Sony co-founded the International Tax Justice Network, Europeans for Financial Reform and Finance Watch, and launched the inter-governmental Illicit Finance Task Force.
 His substantial contribution to financial reform, tackling the euro crisis and promoting development has been recognised by the World Economic Forum naming him a Young Global Leader and by the Royal Society of Arts electing him a Fellow.

-Jaap de Hoop Scheffer is a Dutch politician who prominently served as the 11th Secretary General of NATO.
-Previously, he worked for the Ministry of Foreign Affairs and at the Dutch delegation at NATO headquarters in Brussels.
+Jaap de Hoop Scheffer is a Dutch politician who notably served as the 11th Secretary-General of NATO.
+He also previously worked for the Ministry of Foreign Affairs and the Dutch delegation of the NATO headquarters in Brussels.
 He now works as President of the Advisory Council on International Affairs (AIV) of the Netherlands, an independent body which advises government and parliament on foreign policy.
 Furthermore, he was appointed to the Pieter Kooijmans Chair for Peace, Law and Security at Leiden University.

 With a rich political career spanning more than 20 years, Terron previously served as Spanish Secretary of State for Migration, Secretary for the European Union of the Government of Catalonia, and Member of the European Parliament.
 As President of Instrategies, Anna Terron offers strategic support to institutions, organisations and companies on managing diversity, immigration, asylum and international mobility.
-She is also a Special Advisor to European Commissioner Cecilia Malmström on migration and Mediterranean issues, and Chair of the Advisory Board of the United Nations University’s Institute on Globalisation, Culture and Mobility.
+She is advised European Commissioner Cecilia Malmström on migration and Mediterranean issues.
+She currently serves as Chair of the Advisory Board of the United Nations University’s Institute on Globalisation, Culture and Mobility.